-- 3.3 For any avoidance of doubt, it is not necessary to have sight of an enhanced DBS check or an enhanced DBS check with barred list check for staff transferring from other Norfolk schools without a break of service or where there has been a break of service of less than three months. - 3.4 The school will not request to have sight of an enhanced DBS check or an enhanced DBS check with barred list check for existing members of staff unless there are grounds for concern and the person consents. - 3.5 Re-checking there is no legal requirement for the school to re-check individuals after three years.
-Ofsted guidance to Inspectors recognises that "if schools are complying with the regulations and guidance, they are doing all that can be required of them".
+The school will not request to have sight of an enhanced DBS check or an enhanced DBS check with barred list check for existing members of staff unless there are grounds for concern and the person consents.

+[Re-checking - there is no legal requirement for the school to re-check individuals after three years.
 The school will hold evidence that staff appointed before 1 March 2002 have been checked against List 99.
-In addition, any staff and volunteers appointed on or after 1 March 2002, who come into regular contact or have unsupervised access to children and who have not had continuity of employment in a school in England (i.e. a break of service longer than three months), have been subject to enhanced DBS checks with barred list check and other designated recruitment checks.
+In addition, any staff and volunteers appointed on or after 1 March 2002, who come into regular contact or have unsupervised access to children and who have not had continuity of employment in a school in England (i.e., a break of service longer than three months), will have been subject to enhanced DBS checks with barred list check and other designated recruitment checks.]